openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

         .. pii:: Contains website and employer information about a linked User.
 Retired: Directly in the LMSAccountRetirementView endpoint.
         """

-If a project requires another project that stores PII, such as Django being used in edx-platform, the developer must annotate the place(s) in code where that package is being called to store the PII with the same docstring annotation as if it were a storage class.
+If a project requires another project which stores PII, such as Django being used in edx-platform, the developer must annotate the place(s) in code where that package is being called to store the PII with the same docstring annotation as if it were a storage class.

 Example 2::